tunapanda/wp-remote-sync/README.md

 ## How it works
 Synchronisation is user driven and all operations are handled from the local endpoint.
-The user can do operations similar to those git provides, i.e. push, pull, etc. For any given operation, synchronisation happens for all resources.
+The user can do operations similar to those git provides, i.e. push, pull, etc.

 ## Work in progress
 Works, but could use more testing...